-One thing worth noting in that list of viewing locations is the spots outside the park.
-These are busier than normal, but they’re still great alternatives.
+Speaking of going outside the parks, there are also great alternatives for fireworks viewing.
 Again, Bay Lake Tower warrants mentioning here, as the Top of the World Lounge is a fantastic, relatively uncrowded spot for fireworks.
 I captured the photo above on New Year’s Eve from there.
 This doesn’t do you much good if you’re already at Walt Disney World and aren’t staying at Bay Lake Tower on Disney Vacation Club points (it’s only open to guests staying there on December 30 and New Year’s Eve).

 However, if you are booking a trip for next year, it’s a great reason to give Bay Lake Tower serious thought.
 The other locations, like the Ticket & Transportation Center and beach of the Polynesian Resort are good alternatives if you’re not staying at Bay Lake Tower and want a less crowded vantage.